tiffgerst/cosmwasm-book/src/actor-model/idea.md

 ## Multi-stage Actions

-So as the whole idea makes some sense, there is the problem created by the actor model: what if I want to perform some action in my contract, but to completely finalize some steps, the contract has to make sure that some sub-action he scheduled are finished?
+So as the whole idea makes more sense, there is the problem created by the actor model: what if I want to perform some action in my contract, but to completely finalize some steps, the contract has to make sure that some sub-action it scheduled are finished?

 Imagine that in the previous KFC situation, there is no dedicated Waiter.
 Instead the Seller was serving you a meal when the Chefs finished their job.

-This kind of pattern is so important and common that in CosmWasm, we developed a special way to handle it, which is dedicated `Reply` action.
+This kind of pattern is so important and common that in CosmWasm, we developed a special way to handle it, which is a dedicated `Reply` action.

-So when Seller is scheduling actions for chefs, he assigns some number to this action (like order id) and passes it to chefs.
+So when a Seller is scheduling actions for chefs, he assigns some number to this action (like order id) and passes it to the chefs.
 He also remembers how many actions he scheduled for every order id.
-Now every time chef is finished with his action; he would call the special `Reply` action on Seller, in which he would pass back the order id.
+Now every time a chef is finished with his action; he would call the special `Reply` action on Seller, in which he would pass back the order id.
 Then, Seller would decrease the number of actions left for this order, and if it reached zero, he would serve a meal.

-Now you can say, that the `Reply` action is completely not needed, as Chefs could just schedule any arbitrary action on Seller, like `Serve`, why is there the special `Reply` for?
+Now you may ask, if Chefs can just schedule any arbitrary action on the Seller, like `Serve`, what is the special `Reply` for?
 The reason is abstraction and reusability.
 The Chefs task is to prepare a meal, and that is all.
 There is no reason for him to know why he is even preparing Fries - if it is part of the bigger task (like order